 “They make life easier,” said U.S. Army Staff Sgt.
 Gregory Scarborough, 3rd Battalion, 320th Field Artillery Regiment, 3rd Brigade Combat Team, 101st Airborne Division, base defense non-commissioned officer in charge.

-I refuse to accept the view that mankind is so tragically bound to the starless midnight of racism and war that the bright daybreak of peace and brotherhood can never become a reality… I believe that unarmed truth and unconditional love will have the final word. — Source of this status
+I refuse to accept the view that mankind is so tragically bound to the starless midnight of racism and war that the bright daybreak of peace and brotherhood can never become a reality… I believe that unarmed truth and unconditional love will have the final word. –Unknown

 The method of getting a never-before-scanned individual in the biometric database is called enrolling.
 This consists of gathering the subject’s fingerprints, facial picture and/or an iris scan.
 Personal information including name, province, district and reason for the enrollment are also put into each enrollment file.